Monte-Christo/AgMinApi/ReadMe.md

 # Hints

-To update the deployed version (for instance with ArgoCD), change the image tag in
+To update the deployed version (for instance with ArgoCD), change the last part of the image tag in *deployment.yaml* to the GitHub Actions build number of the build you want to deploy.

-- deployment.yaml

 To access the ArgoCD dashboard, map the port:

 ```PowerShell
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

 ## deploy ACR

 az group create --name EKContainerRegRG --location westeurope